 Major initiatives launched from the 1980s have brought about a revival of te reo.
-In the early 21st century, over 130,000 people of Māori ethnicity could speak and understand te reo, one of the three official languages of New Zealand (the others are English and New Zealand Sign Language).
+In the early 21st century, more than 130,000 people of Māori ethnicity could speak and understand te reo, one of the three official languages of New Zealand (the others are English and New Zealand Sign Language).

 Source: Statistics New Zealand 2006 Census

-With the arrival of more settlers, the need for written communication in Māori grew.
+As more settlers arrived, the need for written communication in Māori grew.
 Missionaries made the first attempts to write down the Māori language as early as 1814.
 Professor Samuel Lee of Cambridge University worked with the chief Hongi Hika and his junior relative Waikato to systematise the written language in 1820.
 Literacy and expanded numeracy were two exciting new concepts that Māori took up enthusiastically.
-Missionaries of the 1820s reported how Māori all over the country taught each other to read and write, using innovative materials, such as leaves and charcoal, carved wood and the cured skins of introduced animals, when there was no paper available.
+Missionaries of the 1820s reported how Māori all over the country taught each other to read and write, using materials such as charcoal and leaves, carved wood or the cured skins of introduced animals when there was no paper available.

 Pākehā were in the majority by the early 1860s and English became the dominant language of New Zealand.
-Increasingly, te reo was confined to Māori communities that existed separately from the Pākehā majority.
+Increasingly, te reo was confined to Māori communities that lived separately from the Pākehā majority.

 The Māori language was not understood as an essential expression and envelope of Māori culture, important for Māori in maintaining their pride and identity as a people.
 Māori was now officially discouraged, and many Māori themselves questioned its relevance in a Pākehā-dominated world where the most important value seemed to be to get ahead as an individual.

-By the 1920s only a few private schools still taught Māori grammar as a school subject.
+By the 1920s only a few private schools still taught Māori grammar.
 Many Māori parents encouraged their children to learn English and even to turn away from other aspects of Māori custom.
-Increasing numbers of Māori people learnt English because they needed it in the workplace or places of recreation such as the football field.
-'Korero Pākehā’ (Speak English) was seen as essential for Māori people.
+Increasing numbers of Māori people learnt English because they needed it in the workplace or on the sportsfield.
+‘Korero Pākehā’ (Speak English) was seen as essential for Māori people.

-Such loan words are called transliterations, for example, teihana (station) and hoiho (horse).
-Some transliterations were unnecessary.
-Māori had perfectly good names for places like Napier (Ahuriri), but sometimes transliterations of the European names, such as Nepia (Napier) or Karauripe (Cloudy Bay), were used.
-The English language in New Zealand was also changing and borrowing words from Māori or Polynesian languages, such as taboo (tapu), kit (kete) or Kiwi (a New Zealander.)
+Loan words such as teihana (station) and hōiho (horse) are called transliterations, Some transliterations were unnecessary.
+Māori had perfectly good names for places like Napier (Ahuriri), but sometimes transliterations of the European names, such as Nepia (Napier) and Karauripe (Cloudy Bay), were used.
+The English language in New Zealand was also changing and borrowing words from Māori or Polynesian languages, such as taboo (tapu), kit (kete) and Kiwi (a New Zealander.)

 The Second World War brought about momentous changes for Māori society.
-There was plenty of work available in towns and cities due to the war and Māori moved into urban areas in greater numbers.
+With plenty of work available in towns and cities, Māori moved into urban areas in greater numbers.
 Before the war, about 75% of Māori lived in rural areas.
 Two decades later, approximately 60% lived in urban centres.

 English was the language of urban New Zealand – at work, in school and in leisure activities.
 Māori children went to city schools where Māori was unheard of in teaching programmes.
-The new, enforced contact of large numbers of Māori and Pākehā for the first time caused much strain and stress, and te reo was one of the things to suffer.
+Enforced contact between large numbers of Māori and Pākehā caused much strain and stress, and te reo was one of the things to suffer.

-Increasingly, Māori words were heard on radio and television, and read in the newspaper.
-The first Māori television programme began broadcasting in 1980 with the half-hour show Koha.
-Some announcers said 'kia ora' at the beginning of radio shows or when reading news bulletins.
+Increasingly, Māori words were heard on radio and television, and read in newspapers.
+The first Māori television programme, Koha, began broadcasting in 1980.
+Some announcers began radio shows or news bulletins by saying, ‘Kia ora’.

 The issue sparked widespread public debate.
-Not everyone was keen to hear kia ora used commonly, but many people came out in support of using Māori greetings.
-People called the tolls exchange to speak to ‘the kia ora lady’, and airline pilots began to say kia ora when greeting passengers.
-After the prime minister intervened in the issue, Glavish returned to her old job.
-Eventually, she was promoted to the international tolls exchange where she greeted New Zealand and overseas callers alike with kia ora.
+Not everyone was keen to hear ‘kia ora’ used commonly, but many others came out in support of Māori greetings.
+People called the tolls exchange to speak to ‘the kia ora lady’, and airline pilots began to use the term to greet passengers.
+After Prime Minister Robert Muldoon intervened, Glavish returned to her old job.
+Eventually, she was promoted to the international tolls exchange, where she greeted New Zealand and overseas callers alike with ‘Kia ora’.